yousefhosseny/Tuturial-For-Universal/Computer Graphics/ch 3/Ellipse-Generating Algorithm/Symmetry and Quadrant Calculations.md

 - An ellipse is symmetric **across quadrants**, meaning we only need to compute points for one quadrant and reflect them.

-- However, unlike a circle, an ellipse **is not symmetric within a quadrant**, meaning we need extra calculations for different sections.
+- However, unlike a circle, an ellipse **is not symmetric with in a quadrant**, meaning we need extra calculations for different sections.

 ##### شرح بالعربي